greffgreff/search-service/README.md

 ## Request Mappings

 > The data in the exemples are genuine but likely changed or may no longer be present.
+Also, some exemples have been shortened.

 ### `GET /api/v1/listings/search/aggregatedSearch/{query}`